 Many Amani women live on the edge of survival.
 Gifts to the Emergency Fund provide support for basic needs when individuals are faced with unexpected crisis.
-Gifts in the past have been used for food distribution during post-election violence in Kenya, traumatic loss in a family, medical expenses for extreme illnesses, and emergency home relocation due to physical danger.
+Gifts in the past have been used for food distribution during post-election violence in Kenya, traumatic loss in a family, medical expenses for extreme illnesses and emergency home relocation due to physical danger.
 A gift today can help provide for a day in the future when the women of Amani face uncertainty and loss.

 Amani Sewing Machines

-Amani Scholarship Program
+Amani Child School Sponsorship Program

 P.O.
-Box 28133
+Box 3605

-Chattanooga, TN 37424
+Chattanooga, TN 37404